Krkn-Sec/krkn-sec.github.io/Blog/wildSample1.md

 ![droppedTextFile](Pictures/droppedTextFile.png)

+This made me laugh and made me feel like it was a high school student that made this infection chain.

 The BAT file contained a lot of lines and used the same environment variable obfuscation technique.
 It also contained a large amount of Base64 encoded bytes.

 ![batFile1](Pictures/batFile1.png)